-"And the winepress was trodden without the city, and blood came out of the winepress, even unto the horse bridles, by the space of a thousand and six hundred furlongs."
-Revelation 14:20
+'And the winepress was trodden without the city, and blood came out of the winepress, even unto the horse bridles, by the space of a thousand and six hundred furlongs.'
+Revelation xiv.
+20.

-THAT these words refer in their primary acceptation to those judgments which have already been executed upon some nations, and also to that final judgment that shall be executed upon all the wicked, that this is the primary reference of these words there can be no question.
-But at the same time, the Lord Jesus Christ himself was made sin, was made a curse; as he himself trod the winepress of God's wrath, as he himself in that wonderful person that underwent that which we must have undergone but for his love unto us, and giving himself for us; I shall therefore this morning make use of the words and accommodate them to illustrate the work of the Lord Jesus Christ, and then after that, shall I feel led to speak upon the words again, we shall take them of course in their proper meaning.
-Now the text stands before us in a kind of fourfold form; first, the winepress; secondly the place of that winepress; it was without the city: third the greatness of the victory; "blood came out of the winepress, even unto the horses bridles, by the space of 1600 furlongs;" and then fourthly, we have the followers of this great conqueror, implied by the horses bridles, because that implies the presence of horses.
+That these words refer in their primary acceptation to those judgments which have already been executed upon some nations, and also to that final judgment that shall be executed upon all the wicked-that this is the primary reference of these words there can be no question.
+But at the same time, as the Lord Jesus Christ himself was made sin, was made a curse; as he himself trod the winepress of God's wrath, as he himself is that wonderful person that underwent that which we must have undergone but for his love unto us, and giving himself for us; I shall therefore this morning make use of the words and accommodate them to illustrate the work of the Lord Jesus Christ-and then after that, should I feel led to speak from the words again, we shall take them of course in their proper meaning.
+Now the text stands before us in a kind of four fold form; first, the wine press; secondly the place of that winepress; it was without the city: third the greatness of the victory; 'blood came out of the winepress, even unto the horse bridles, by the space of a thousand and six hundred furlongs;' and then fourthly, we have the followers of this great conqueror, implied by the horse bridles, because that implies the presence of horses.